Job Title and Responsibilities

 Research Ethics Coordinators, School of Life Sciences and Education, University Ethics Sub-committee.

-Principal Investigator in several externally funded projects.
+Principal Investigator and Co-Investigator of several externally funded projects.

 PhD, Biomechanics, University of Edinburgh, 2007

 MSc, Biomedical Engineering, Amirkabir University of Technology, 2000

 Fellow of Higher Education Academy (FHEA) - UK Professional Standards Framework (UKPSF) - Recognition number PR080173, Since Jan 2015

 Chartered Engineer (CEng) through Institution of Mechanical Engineers (IMechE) Membership Number 80183579, Since Feb 2013

 Chartered Scientist (CSci) through Institute of Physics and Engineering in Medicine (IPEM) Membership Number IPEM 108229220, Since March 2019

 ISB (International Society of Biomechanics) Membership No: 3716

 iFab (International Foot and Ankle Biomechanics Community)